JuliaLang/julia/doc/stdlib/c.rst

    Calling ``Ref(array[, index])`` is generally preferable to this function.

-.. function:: unsafe_array_wrapper(pointer, dims, own=false)
+.. function:: unsafe_wrap(Array, pointer, dims, own=false)

    ..
 Docstring generated from Julia source

-   Wrap a native pointer as a Julia Array object.
-The pointer element type determines the array element type. ``own`` optionally specifies whether Julia should take ownership of the memory, calling ``free`` on the pointer when the array is no longer referenced.
+   Wrap a native pointer as a Julia ``Array `object.
+The pointer element type determines the array element type. `dims`` is either an integer (for a 1d array) or a tuple of the array dimensions. ``own`` optionally specifies whether Julia should take ownership of the memory, calling ``free`` on the pointer when the array is no longer referenced.

    This function is labelled "unsafe" because it will crash if ``pointer`` is not a valid memory address to data of the requested length.